pglevy/four-contexts/four-contexts.md

 ### Non-linear
 This is not a linear process.
 In general, we want to understand problems before proposing solutions, but this ignores the reality of existing knowledge, heuristics, and constraints.

-There is a constant back-and-forth between discovery and validation of problems and solutions, all centered around hypotheses.
+There is a constant back-and-forth between discovery and validation of problems and solutions, all centered around assertions and artifacts.

-We may enter (and exit) the matrix at any location, depending on the needs and scope of the project.
+We may take different paths through the contexts, depending on the needs and scope of the project.

 At some point, the future state becomes the current state and solution validation transitions back into problem discovery anew, with the potential to repeat indefinitely.